 An attorney can challenge the legality of a DWI arrest by questioning whether the officer had probable cause to conduct a traffic stop.
 He or she has to have seen you weaving in and out of traffic, speeding, following too closely, driving with a burned-out taillight, making a wrong turn or another violation.
 If your attorney can prove that the stop was illegal, all evidence – including the results of the breath test – are inadmissible in court.

-Even if a case cannot be dismissed, your charges can be reduced, which is a positive outcome no matter how you look at it.
+Even if you cant get a DWI case dismissed, your charges can be reduced, which is a positive outcome no matter how you look at it.
 First-time offenders have a stronger chance to receive lower charges than a repeat offender.
 Some prosecutors will consider reducing a DWI charge to careless driving if the defendant has no prior offenses, a BAC under 0.10 and a good driving record.
 It helps if you were cooperative at the time of your arrest and if you followed the instructions of the court prior to your hearing, including completing an alcohol assessment and/or DWI classes.

-Bottom line: dismissing or reducing DWI charges are usually a long shot.
+Bottom line: getting a DWI case dismissed or reducing DWI charges are usually a long shot.
 Prosecutors have an interest in convicting people of drunk driving to the fullest extent of the law to encourage others to stay sober on the road.
 But a solution that makes the process easier for you is possible.
 That’s why hiring a solid legal team is important to the outcome of your case.

 A drunk driving citation in Minnesota is known as a DWI, which stands for driving while impaired.
 Many states refer to the charge as a DUI, short for diving under the influence.